jkenloh/NationalGalleryOfArt/README.md

 4) **Origins of Artworks:** Where were most of these artworks sourced from? (e.g., collections, funds, donors)

-5) **Top Donors:** Who are the most active constituents to the NGA?
+5) **Top Constituents:** Who are the most active constituents to the NGA?

 6) **Canadian Artists:** How many Canadian artists are represented in the NGA collection?

 7) **Canadian Artworks:** How many total art pieces are attributed to Canadian artists?

+8) **Attributed Artworks per Canadian Artist:** How many art pieces are attributed to each Canadian artist?

-8) **Types of Canadian Artworks:** What is the breakdown of the types of artworks by Canadian artists? (e.g., painting, print, sculpture, photograph, etc.)
+9) **Types of Canadian Artworks:** What is the breakdown of the types of artworks by Canadian artists? (e.g., painting, print, sculpture, photograph, etc.)

-9) **Time Period of Canadian Artworks:** In which time period were these artworks by Canadian artists predominantly created?
+10) **Time Period of Canadian Artworks:** In which time period were these artworks by Canadian artists predominantly created?

 ## Project Execution